mgoltzsche/image-registry-operator/README.md

 # TLS

-Per default no TLS certificates are managed for an `ImageRegistry` so that it doesn't start as long as you don't provide a corresponding secret.
+By default, if neither an issuer nor a secret name are specified, the operator maintains self-signed certificates for an `ImageRegistry`'s TLS and token CA.
-However it is recommended to have [cert-manager](https://cert-manager.io/) installed in your cluster and refer to an `Issuer` within your `ImageRegistry` resource to make it maintain the required `Certificate`s.
+However an `ImageRegistry` can optionally refer to an existing secret or a [cert-manager](https://cert-manager.io/) `Issuer` which the operator will then use to create a `Certificate`.

 _Please note that, in case of a self-signed registry TLS CA, the CA certificate must be registered with the container runtime._
 _For development purposes [nodehack](https://github.com/mgoltzsche/nodehack) can help with that._